 Later in life, I have been able to resume my motorsports hobby moving up from a Caldwell D-13 Formula Vee to a Lola T-540 Formula Ford.
 I continue to enjoy the off-track organizational challenges of racing as much as I enjoy driving the car…and that says something!

 In the last few years, I have branched out into a new form of motorsports: ice racing.
 The vehicle dynamics of a front wheel drive car with studded tires on ice are crazy fun!
 Yes, it is very cold on a frozen lake.
 Even so, I look forward to my annual ice racing adventure.

 I started to put something back into motorsports when I formed the East vs West Challenge in 2001, a series to increase Formula Ford car counts.
 The EWC’s success led to my involvement with the FF40th, Formula Ford’s 40th anniversary weekend at Road America in 2009.
-I am stepping up to the plate again as de facto chairman of the FF50th, September 2019 again at Road America.
+In 2019, I stepped up to the plate again as de facto chairman of the FF50th, again at Road America.

 I recently applied my manufacturing expertise in motorsports, organizing a professional racing team’s spare parts for the Daytona 24 Hours.
 The inventory management methods, exploded bills of material, and Excel-based “MRP” were all from Manufacturing 101.

 In the motorsports space, I would like to do more “technology transfer” from manufacturing to professional racing as well as help other club racers get started or perhaps just get a little better organized.